SonnyBD/IBM-DATA-SET-PORTFOLIO-PROJECT/README.md

 ## 🧠 Objective

-To develop a predictive model for employee retention using historical HR data, identify key drivers of turnover, and deliver actionable insights for HR intervention.
+To build a calibrated, interpretable predictive model using HR data that estimates employee attrition risk, uncovers key retention factors, and segments employees into actionable risk tiers for HR intervention.

 ---